Supporting innovative public + private

 We aim to do so across governance levels represented in Brussels, equipping them with the best collective intelligence technologies, delivered by the top thinkers and service providers, supported by the facilities of a dedicated space.

-A place to restore trust and
+A place to restore trust and shape the future

-via collective experimentation,
+of democracy via collective experimentation, empowerment and creativity

 Civic Hall Brussels will provide spaces for deep work and events, as well as shared spaces, open to diverse audiences, to foster serendipity.
 It’s an events and social workspace, uniquely equipped to foster innovation; a learning ground; a think-tank; and an accelerator nurturing startups and public actors through intrapreneurship and open innovation programmes.